 By reducing admin burden and increasing visibility, Airpals empowers pharma teams to improve cost accuracy, meet sustainability goals, and scale confidently across multi-location operations.

-Case Study: How Novartis Uses Parcel Management to Meet ESG Goals
+Case Study: How Novartis Uses Parcel Logistics to Reach ESG Targets

-Industry leaders like Novartis are showing how smarter pharma logistics can support both cost control and sustainability.
-With a goal of achieving carbon neutrality by 2025 and net zero emissions by 2040, Novartis implemented a strategy to consolidate medication shipments across more than 40 clinical trials.
+Novartis is a leading example of how smarter parcel logistics can support both efficiency and sustainability.
+With a goal of achieving full carbon neutrality in its operations by 2025, (and net zero across its value chain by 2040), the company launched a project to consolidate shipments across more than 40 clinical trials.

 - Pharma logistics is essential for efficient, compliant, and sustainable operations in pharmaceutical manufacturing.